FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 and CLI to provide a declarative way to manage Operators and their dependencies in a cluster.

-To solve the version conflict the Dependency Resolution can be used.
-Dependency Resolution solves version mismatch problems by installing the adequate version of the operator that satisfies all of the version reuqirements in the cluster.
+To solve the version conflict dependency resolution can be used.
+Dependency resolution solves version mismatch problems by installing the adequate version of the operator that satisfies all of the version reuqirements in the cluster.
+This relies on the the operator follows the semantic versioning scheme, and declares its dependencies correctly.

 For example: if we have two operators: `foo` and `bar` that both depend on `baz`, @olm will look at the version requirements of `foo` and `bar`.
 If `foo`